libnux/goenv/README.md

 goenv
 =====
-A simple go web app to show all env variables.
+A simple go web app to show all HTTP request headers and env variables.